+As enterprises aim towards achieving zero latency for their systems, latency introduced by authorization process can act as an obstacle towards achieving their goal.
 We present Speculative Authorization (SPAN), a prediction technique to address the problem of latency in enterprise authorization systems.
 SPAN predicts the possible future requests that could be made by a client, based on the present and past behavior of the client.
-Authorization decisions to the predicted requests are fetched even before the requests are made by the client, thus reducing the latency.
-SPAN is designed using a clustering technique that combines information about requests made by different clients in order to make predictions for a particular client.
-We present our results in terms of hit rate and precision, and demonstrate that SPAN improves the performance of authorization infrastructures.
-We also calculate the additional load incurred by the system to compute responses to the predicted requests, and provide measures to reduce the unnecessary load.
+Authorization decisions to the predicted requests are fetched even before the requests are made by the client, thus reducing the authorization latency virtually to zero.
+Our implementation indicates that systems deploying SPAN can obtain zero authorization latency for almost 60% of the requests made by the client.
+We discuss the additional load incurred by the systems to compute responses to the predicted requests, and provide measures to reduce the unnecessary load.
+We also compare the benefits of deploying caching and SPAN in the same system, and find that SPAN can effectively improve the performance of systems with smaller sizes of cache.